Analyzing Xdebug Profiling Data

 - To debug a specific PHP HTTP request, define a debug configuration of the type PHP HTTP Request, and launch debugging by clicking Debug .

 See Debugging a PHP HTTP Request for details.

 Toggle the Start Listen PHP Debug Connections button on the IntelliJ IDEA toolbar so it changes to .
 After that IntelliJ IDEA starts listening to the port of the debugging engine used in the current project.
 Debugging ports are set at the IntelliJ IDEA level on the Languages & Frameworks | PHP | Debug page of the Settings/Preferences dialog (Ctrl+Alt+S).

 Open the starting page of your application in the browser, choose the Start debugger bookmark to activate the debugging engine from the browser, re-load the current page (the starting page of the application), and then return to IntelliJ IDEA.

 - In the Select Xdebug profiler snapshot dialog box, that opens, choose the folder and the file where the profiling data is stored.

 IntelliJ IDEA presents the collected profiling data in a separate editor tab with the name of the selected profiler output file.

 When you request on the accumulated profiling data, IntelliJ IDEA opens its visualized presentation in a separate editor tab.
 The tab is named after the selected profiler output file and consists of several views.
 Switch between the views to analyze the profiling data based on various criteria of analysis.

-- To explore the execution paths of a specific function, select the function in question in the Call Tree view and view its callees in the Callees view.
+To explore the execution paths of a specific function, select the function in the Call Tree view and view its callees in the Callees view.

-- To explore all the paths that can result in calling a specific function, select the function in question in the Call Tree view and examine its possible callers in the Callers view.
+To explore all the paths that can result in calling a specific function, select the function in the Call Tree view and examine its possible callers in the Callers view.